Back to all posts

 This first section is straightforward but essential.
 It covers the basics: your name, phone number, and email address.
 This information allows the studio to send you appointment confirmations and reminders, so you never miss a session.
 It also provides a way for your therapist to follow up with you after your massage if needed.
 At Nola Bliss, we respect your privacy and only use this information to manage your appointments and share important updates.
 Keeping these details current helps us maintain clear communication and ensures a smooth, professional experience from the moment you book your massage to your next visit.

-Medical History and Health Conditions
+Ask About Their Medical and Health History

 This is arguably the most important part of your intake form.
 Sharing your health history helps your massage therapist keep you safe.
 Be sure to list any medical conditions, recent surgeries, injuries, allergies (especially to oils or lotions), or medications you’re taking.
 Conditions like high blood pressure, diabetes, or skin sensitivities can influence which techniques are used.
 If you’re expecting, this is the perfect place to mention it so your therapist can prepare for a specialized prenatal massage.
 Being open and honest here allows your therapist to modify the session to suit your specific health needs, preventing any adverse effects and ensuring a truly therapeutic experience.

-Current Pain and Treatment Goals
+Pinpoint Their Pain Points and Goals

 Why did you book a massage today?
 This section is your chance to tell your therapist exactly what you want to achieve.
 You can point out specific areas of pain, tension, or discomfort on a body diagram and describe the sensation.
 Are you dealing with a stiff neck from sitting at a desk, or is your lower back aching from a recent workout?
 Beyond just pain relief, you can also share your broader goals.
 Maybe you’re looking to reduce stress, improve your range of motion, or simply relax and unwind.
 This information helps your therapist choose the right approach, whether it’s a focused deep tissue massage or a calming Swedish session.